Food Standards Agency

 The ACNFP is supported in its work by a secretariat provided by the Food Standards Agency.
 The secretariat has scientific expertise that enables them to provide Members with comprehensive background information and briefing papers that inform the decision-making processes of the Committee.
 As well as formal meetings, the Committee organises workshops on specific topics related to its remit.

 The reports of the ACNFP's evaluations and the minutes of the Committee's meetings are published on this site.
 The ACNFP also publishes an annual report which explains the work the Committee has undertaken during the reporting year and provides a full list of the Committee's Members and any interests that they might have.

-Views wanted on chia seeds: Friday 11 April 2014
+Views sought on chia seeds: Monday 14 July 2014

 A company has asked the FSA's expert advisers on novel foods to consider an application for chia seeds to be approved for use in the European Union (EU) under the simplified approval procedure.
-Views are wanted on the application.
+Views are wanted on the independent expert committee’s draft opinion.
 More